GokulCh/SmartCity-Database-Project/README.md

       - `TrafficMapPage/`: Components for the traffic map page.
     - `database/`: Database-related files and queries.
       - `queries/`: Contains query files for different database operations.
+      - `.env`: Environment variables for the database connection.
     - `pages/`: Main pages of the application.
     - `assets/`: Static assets like images and icons.
   - `index.css`: Global CSS styles.